Sleeping With A Heating Pad: Should You Do It?

 We know what you are thinking: wouldn’t you wake up?
 Well, we all have been sunburnt before, and though uncomfortable, still found our way into dreamland.
 This would be the same feeling.
 This could be especially hard for those suffering from conditions that may affect their feeling of extremities like diabetes.

-Inflammation & Circulation When Sleeping on a Heating Pad
+Inflammation & Circulation

 This could slow down the healing process as it is often the heat and cold of the application and removal that helps lessen pain and improve healing time.
 Most physicians and therapists only suggest applying heat for 20 minutes and then leaving it off for 20 minutes before reapplying it.